top of page

 Advice for Early Career Success

-In our final team meeting, I shared a list of things I wish I'd known as an undergraduate student.
-Much of this advice applies to both personal and professional life, which doesn't surprise me as they mostly relate to interpersonal trust and safety.
+In our final team meeting, I shared a list of things I wish I'd known beginning my career.
+Much of this advice applies to both personal and professional life, given that both settings are dominated by interpersonal dynamics.
 I've included my advice below.
 I welcome your thoughts, additions, caveats, or challenges!
 This is a living document and I anticipate updating it with each new intern cohort.

 Adopt an antifragile mindset.

-• We all know what fragile means — easily breakable.
-What is the opposite of fragile?
-Most people say “robust” or “solid” — durable.
+We all know what fragile means — easily breakable.
+But what is the opposite of fragile?
+Terms like “robust” or “durable” might come to mind.
 It’s popular to try to appear durable; to act like nothing or no one can hurt you.
 But this isn’t the opposite of fragile!
-A logical opposite is something that gets stronger in response to stress.
-Examples include many plants, our muscles, bacteria, and (Taleb argues) our minds.
-You can probably think of personal growth you’ve experienced from difficult situations or hard conversations.
+If fragile defines something that weakens in response to stress, its opposite is something that gets stronger in response to stress.
+This concept, termed "Antifragile" by Nassim Taleb in his book of the same name, is observed throughout nature, including in plants, our muscles, bacteria and our minds.
+As I reflect on my own life, many of my biggest moments of personal growth stemmed from from difficult situations and hard conversations.

-• Choose to see yourself as antifragile.
+• Embrace Your Antifragility.
+View yourself as someone who grows from adversity.
 Receive constructive feedback with open arms.
 Lean in to difficult situations.
-Welcome tough conversations.
-Because you know this is the key to growth.
+This is the key to growth.

 Don't be afraid to fail.

-• Adults aren’t that different from children in that failure is the path to growth.
-Kids fail hundreds of times a day, and it’s through taking risks and receiving feedback (correction from adults or stimuli like pain or frustration) that learning takes place.
+Like kids, adults learn through failture.
+Kids fail hundreds of times a day—stumbling,falling, running into things—and it’s through taking risks and receiving feedback (correction from adults or stimuli like pain and frustration) that learning takes place.
+As Ray Dalio puts it, Pain + Reflection = Progress.
+He illustates it this way:

-• This requires quieting your pride.
+True learning and growth requires quieting your pride.
 Don’t be afraid to look dumb.
-Don’t let uncertainty keep you from growth.
-No one is certain - we’re all just pretending!
+Don't let the troughs of failure keep you from the peaks of progress.
+No one is sure of themselves - we’re all just pretending!

 Learn to crave feedback.